goopscoop/ga-react-tutorial/Notes/5-settingUpRedux.md

 Cool.
 We're done here.

+## 5. Connect

-5. Now that we have a reducer, we need a way to give our app access to it.
+Now that we have a reducer, we need a way to give our app access to it.
 This will take two more steps, and then we can get to the good stuff.

 We've talked before about class components and functional components.
 These are sometimes also known as smart components and dumb components.
 We'll we're going to add one more kind of component into the mix called a container.
 This is simply a wrapper for a React component that give the component it wraps access to actions (the functions that make a Redux app work), and state.